brandonjp/tidal-playlist-maker/README.md

 ...over 300 tracks with titles that are moderately close matching.
 You can see the resulting playlist here: https://tidal.com/browse/playlist/38eed1f0-996b-4c7c-b660-75d510f46b7d

+## example 4: Spotify playlists

+Let's say there's a Spotify playlist you want to listen to, but you'd rather use Tidal...

+`python3 ./tidallister.py -SP="https://open.spotify.com/playlist/3cS0NFVjjZlcR7mstctEYT"`

+👆 that line would generate a playlist with this 👇:
+ * best guess track matches for each song on the Spotify playlist

+You can see the resulting playlist here: https://tidal.com/browse/playlist/74e2ae5a-e88a-4ac3-8368-ad0235e4bf17

+NOTES for using the Spotify flag:
+* It will force `QTY=1` (quantity) so that it only adds one match for each Spotify track
+* It will force `AD=1` (allowdupes) so that it (hopefully) has a better quality match (in cases where the Spotify playlist has specific versions or remixes, etc)
+* You can supply a full Spotify playlist URL: `https://open.spotify.com/playlist/3cS0NFVjjZlcR7mstctEYT`
+* You can supply just the playlist ID: `3cS0NFVjjZlcR7mstctEYT`
+* You can supply a Spotify album or artist URL: `https://open.spotify.com/album/6MJb2k5X1k25ebj7ZyixCb`
+* You can supply just the back half of a full url: `album/6MJb2k5X1k25ebj7ZyixCb`
+* If you supply just an ID, it will be assumed a playlist: `3cS0NFVjjZlcR7mstctEYT` will convert to `playlist/3cS0NFVjjZlcR7mstctEYT` which will convert to the full `https://open.spotify.com/playlist/3cS0NFVjjZlcR7mstctEYT` URL
+* Also, I think you can supply multiple, comma-separated Spotify keys, but haven't tested this very well yet

 ## options